Extended play

 An extended play (EP) is a musical recording that contains more tracks than a single but fewer than an album.
-Contemporary EPs generally contain up to eight tracks and have a playing time of 15 to 30 minutes.
+Contemporary EPs usually contain up to eight tracks and have a playing time of 15 to 30 minutes.
 An EP is usually less cohesive than an album and more "non-committal".

-An extended play (EP) originally referred to a specific type of 45 rpm phonograph record other than 78 rpm standard play (SP) and 33 rpm long play (LP), but as of 2025, also applies to mid-length CDs and downloads.
+The term "extended play" originally referred to a specific type of 45 rpm phonograph record other than 78 rpm standard-play (SP) and 33 1/3 rpm long-play (LP), but, with the advent of digital media, has evolved to apply to mid-length CDs and music downloads.
 EPs are considered "less expensive and less time-consuming" for an artist to produce than an album, and have long been popular with punk and indie bands.
 In K-pop and J-pop, they are usually referred to as mini-albums.

 Background

 History

 In the 1940s, when the 45 rpm single and 331/3 rpm LP were competing formats, 7-inch 45 rpm singles had a maximum playing time of only about four minutes per side.
 Partly as an attempt to compete with the LP introduced in 1948 by rival Columbia, RCA Victor introduced "Extended Play" 45s during 1952.
 Their narrower grooves, achieved by lowering the cutting levels and sound compression optionally, enabled them to hold up to 7.5 minutes per side—but still be played by a standard 45 rpm phonograph.
 In the early era, record companies released the entire content of LPs as 45 rpm EPs.
 These were usually 10-inch (25-cm) LPs (released until the mid-1950s) split onto two 7-inch EPs or 12-inch (30-cm) LPs split onto three 7-inch EPs, either sold separately or together in gatefold covers.
 This practice became much less common with the advent of triple-speed-available phonographs.